 How does it depend on culture and history?

-how to improve education.
+how to improve education,

 Big questions require a diversity of tactics.

-I use methods ranging from cross-cultural field experiments to computational modeling of massive datasets;
+We use methods ranging from cross-cultural field experiments to computational modeling of massive datasets;

 from historical case studies to controlled lab experiments;